The Value of My Private Brazilian Jiu Jitsu Lessons

 QUESTION ONE: “Professor Harris, how do I escape from the bottom of the front mount position?
 I am having a lot of problems in this area!”

-QUESTION TWO: “Professor Harris, how do I escape from the bottom of the front mount position when the opponent has his feet hooked under my back, his chest is pressing downward and into my chest, his left forearm is hugging my neck, his left shoulder is pressing into the right side of my face, his head is pressing into the left side of my face and his right arm is straight-out to the side for base?
+QUESTION TWO: “Professor Harris, how do I escape from the bottom of the front mount position when the opponent has his feet hooked under my back, his chest is pressing downward and into my chest, his left forearm is hugging my neck, his left shoulder is pressing into the right side of my face, his head is pressing into the left side of my face and his right arm is straight out and to the side for base?
 I am a new blue belt and am having a lot of problems with the experienced brown belts who do this to me!”

 3. Some clients seek an in-depth understanding of the material I present.
 For example, I have had several clients focus on one thing in a two-hour-long private lesson.
 I can remember one client who focused on the details and training methods of the basic under the leg guard pass in Brazilian Jiu Jitsu.
 I remember another client who focused on the punch-cut (and its variations) from Kalis Ilustrisimo for two hours.